 How to Define a Fan

 The first question we get, is of course, “How in the world can you define a fan?”
-We talked with several customers and other and other industry insiders and arrived at this definition: A fan is someone who has watched 80% of available episodes of at least one season of a series.
-An active fan reached that 80% threshold in the last 30 days.
+We talked with several customers and other and other industry insiders and arrived at this definition: Fans are viewers that have viewed 3 or more episodes of a series, with a view having occurred within the last 30 days.

 By reaching 80%, there is a very high probability that the user will